arnaudlacour/katacoda/pingdirectory-basics/step1.md

 You can look at the pingdirectory container starting up with this command:
 `docker logs -f pingdirectory`{{execute}}
 Once the server is up and running, Ctrl-C out of the log tail.
-You now have a running Ping Directory container, you are ready for the next step...
+You now have a running PingDirectorycontainer, you are ready for the next step...